 The Secretariat confirmed that the upcoming document will be circulated the following week after translation and will serve as an information document for reference, not a legal document for the Assembly.
 The document has now been made available for the public here.
-Revised timeline for WGIHR and INB meetings which accommodate Eid al-Fitr celebration on April 21st is available here.
+The revised timeline for the WGIHR and INB which meetings accommodate Eid al-Fitr celebration on April 21st is available here.

 The draft report was adopted with some amendments, but unresolved issues remained, including the request for a two-day pause between IHR and INB meetings in December, clarification on which relevant stakeholders will possibly be allowed to observe the proceedings, and the need for interpretation in all WHO official languages.
 The WHO has now published a list of relevant stakeholders.
-The meeting ended with a discussion on Russia's invasion of Ukraine, which resulted in heated debate among member states.
-The Chair asked member states to be more effective and efficient in their discussions and not bring up political matters in technical meetings.
+The meeting ended with a discussion on Russia's invasion of Ukraine, which resulted in heated debate among Member States.
+The Chair asked Member States to be more effective and efficient in their discussions and not bring up political matters in technical meetings.